 Your judge will want to know how each parent responded to the pregnancy.
 Were you a supportive husband and father-to-be?
-Or did the issues that caused this divorce to become apparent during the pregnancy?
-If it is shown that you were not entirely focused on your wife during the course of the pregnancy, this could be a severe mark against you.
+Or did the issues that caused this divorce become apparent during the pregnancy?
+If it is shown that you were not entirely focused on your wife during the pregnancy, this could be a severe mark against you.

 Even if you are not the primary caretaker for the child, you must show that you can fulfill those responsibilities when it is your turn to have the child.
 Do you put your child to bed when you are given the opportunity?
 Do you bathe your child?
 Do you know what kind of medicines to give (and not give) your child?
 Can you stimulate your child through play and learning activities?

 Next, a judge will want to see that you are aware of your child's needs as far as the acquisition of skills is concerned.
 Language skills, sensory skills, and physical and relational skills are crucial to your child's proper development at this important age.
 Becoming stunted in these areas as an infant can set your child back immeasurably.
 It would help if you learned what milestones your child should be hitting and then figure out how to help your child meet those milestones.
 This is something that does not cost money but will take time and effort on your part.